2013 Events

 Where: On the grounds of the Historic Jacob Blauvelt House located at The Historical Society of Rockland County, 20 Zukor Road, New City, NY

-Price: $FREE.
-Reservations are strongly encouraged.
+Reservations are strongly recommended)

 History in Your Own Backyard: Historic Houses of Worship in Orangetown and Clarkstown